Sureshpatil4348/Fxlabs.ai_Back_end/README.md

 ### Heatmap Alerts — Final Score & Buy Now % (Style‑Weighted)

 - Per‑timeframe indicator strength is normalized to a score in [−100..+100].
+- Startup warm‑up: For the Tracker, armed state per (alert, symbol) is initialized from current Buy%/Sell% (sides already above thresholds start disarmed) and the first observation is skipped.
+For the Custom Indicator Tracker, the last signal per (alert, symbol, timeframe, indicator) is baselined and the first observation is skipped.
 - Style weighting aggregates across the alert’s selected timeframes:
   - Scalper: 1M(0.2), 5M(0.4), 15M(0.3), 30M(0.1)
   - Day: 15M(0.2), 30M(0.35), 1H(0.35), 4H(0.1)